Lswbanban/BlueBrick/README.md

 a Terminal Shell, type:
 $ mono BlueBrick.exe &

+#### h4 PlayOnLinux
+a) Create a new wineprefix.

+b) Click "Configure" and under "Install components" choose `dotnet45`.

+c) Copy the BlueBrick folder to the virtual drive and create a shortcut.

 ### Mac OS
 Warning: it seem the program cannot run on Mac OSX.
 Several users have reported an error related to user32.dll.
 If you know how to fix it, please, contact me.